sunilmalhotra1/django_with_pm2/README.md

 }]
 }

-If we have to change the port number of our django application,then we can the port no in args attribute of echosystem.config.json file.
+If we have to change the port number of our django application, then we can the port no in args attribute of echosystem.config.json file.
-After done the changes in echosystem.config.json file, stop the server using pm2 command like this: pm2 stop all // this command will stop all server. pm2 stop 0 // if you know the pm2 id then execute command like this. m2 start echosystem.config.json // again start the django application.
+After done the changes in echosystem.config.json file, stop the server using pm2 command like this: pm2 stop all // this command will stop all server. pm2 stop 0 // if you know the pm2 id then execute command like this. pm2 start echosystem.config.json // again start the django application.